slutske22/react-leaflet-editable-popup/README.md

   <tr>
     <td> <code>editable</code> </td>
     <td> Renders an "Edit" button on the popup.
 When clicked, this will allow the user to edit the content of the popup.
-This is done with a <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content" target="_blank">contenteditable</a> div.
+This is done with a <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content" target="_blank">contenteditable</a> div (specifically with <a href="https://github.com/lovasoa/react-contenteditable" target="_blank">react-contenteditable</a>).
 See below for more on that.</td>
   </tr>

   <tr>